fdelnin/casper_assignment/README.md

-#Project for Development of Secure Software course at KU Levuen
+# Project for Development of Secure Software course at KU Levuen

-Casper file are presented as in the server, the exploits are made to work as user casper0 with command `make casper*n*`.
+Casper file are presented as in the server, the exploits are made to work as user casper0 with command `make casperN` where N is the desired level.